lerrytang/self-interpretable-agent/README.md

 This repository contains the code to reproduce the results presented in the orignal [paper](https://attentionagent.github.io/).

+**Notice** I do not maintain this, please post issues and send pull requests to this [repository](https://github.com/google/brain-tokyo-workshop).

 ## Dependencies

 * CarRacing: run the command `pip3 install -r requirements.txt` and install all the required packages.